QuantEcon/lecture-julia.myst/lectures/software_engineering/tools_editors.md

 (repl_main)=
 ## The REPL
-Even if you are working primarily in `.jl` and/or Jupyer Notebooks in Julia, you will need to become comfortable with the REPL.
+Even if you are working primarily in `.jl` and/or Jupyter Notebooks in Julia, you will need to become comfortable with the REPL.
 We saw some initial use of this when [adding packages](adding_packages) and exploring the code above, but the REPL has many [more features](https://docs.julialang.org/en/v1/stdlib/REPL/#The-Julia-REPL).

 ### Starting a REPL
 There are several ways to start the REPL.